florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 In the past few years, machine learning has led to major breakthroughs in various areas, such as natural language processing, computer vision and speech recognition [1].
 Much of this success has been based on collecting huge amounts of data.
 For example, one of Facebook's latest [Detectron](https://github.com/facebookresearch/Detectron) models for object detection used [3.5 billion images](https://code.facebook.com/posts/1700437286678763/advancing-state-of-the-art-image-recognition-with-deep-learning-on-hashtags/) from Instagram for training.

-For some applications of machine learning this need of collecting data can be incredibly privacy-invasive.
+For some applications of machine learning, this need of collecting data can be incredibly privacy-invasive.
 One such example application is predicting the next word that a person is going to use by considering the previous words.
 This is typically done using machine learning nowadays, e.g. with recurrent neural networks and LSTMs [2].
 Although it is possible to train such a model using a text corpus from Wikipedia, the language found there differs from the one typically used by people in daily life.